Australian Wood Duck family Photo: Luke Holmes.

 How to help our ducks:

-- Learn all about ducks, the challenges they face, and get involved where you can – see Further information.
+• Learn all about ducks, the challenges they face, and get involved where you can – see our further information box.

 Problems with feeding ducks

-- Human foods can cause illnesses and deformities, and can never match the nutrients ducks get through their natural diet of aquatic vegetation, invertebrates (insects, worms) and small aquatic animals.
+• Human foods can cause illnesses and deformities, and can never match the nutrients ducks get through their natural diet of aquatic vegetation, insects, worms and small aquatic animals.

 Problems with introduced ducks

-- Feeding also encourages the introduced Mallard duck (Anas platyrhynchos), which is bigger and more aggressive, and can squeeze out the often smaller and more timid native species.
+• Feeding encourages the introduced Mallard duck (Anas platyrhynchos), which is bigger and more aggressive, and can squeeze out the often smaller and more timid native species.

-- Areas with large flocks of these domestic ducks are often fouled by excess duck poo.
-Large flocks can also trample vegetation which is important habitat for other species.
+• Areas with large flocks of these domestic ducks can have excess duck poo, and they can also trample vegetation which is important habitat for other species.

 The Derwent Estuary Program is working with local councils, duck experts, and government agencies on how to better manage the problems associated with large groups of introduced ducks.